tomerlichtash/mels-loop/public/content/docs/preface/index.en.md

 ## Thanks

-I'm grateful to David Frenkiel, my partner in this project.
+I'm grateful to **David Frenkiel**, my partner in this project.
 Ten years ago, he (virtually) handed me a copy of the story, with a simple and assertive demand: "read".
 His contribution to deciphering archaic code and obsolete technology, as well as understanding the spirit of the "real programmer", enlightened me time and again both as a reader and as a translator of this epic.